percona/community/content/projects/everest.md

 Everest leverages Percona Operators to deploy Cloud-Native Percona Distributions.

-*You don't have to be a seasoned Kubernetes engineer; Everest streamlines the process of running databases in Kubernetes.*
+*You don't have to be a seasoned Kubernetes engineer; Percona Everest streamlines the process of running databases in Kubernetes.*

 <div class="buttons">
 {{% button-main link="https://docs.percona.com/everest/quickstart-guide/qs-overview.html" %}}INSTALL NOW{{% /button-main %}}